 Urinary incontinence can be treated through simple lifestyle changes as well as surgery.
 Some patients with UI learn new habits such as limiting fluid intake during certain times of the day.
 Medication can also be used for some patients to relax muscles or shrink the prostate.

 Others may require surgical procedures such as:

-- Urethra sling – Prevents urination until the patient chooses to release urine
+- Male urethra sling – Prevents urination until the patient chooses to release urine

 - Urinary diversion – Changes the outlet of urine through the use of a stoma